Revamping the Brooklyn-Battery Tunnel

 Upgrading the longest underwater vehicular tunnel in North America was a big job.
 And that was before the storm surge from Superstorm Sandy flooded the twin tubes with seawater.

-In October 2012, the storm surge from Superstorm Sandy completely flooded 6,000 feet (1.8 km) of each tube with seawater, damaging mechanical, lighting, and ventilation systems.
+In October 2012, the storm surge from Superstorm Sandy completely flooded 6,000 feet (1.8 km) of each of its twin tubes with seawater, damaging mechanical, lighting, electrical, communications, traffic controls, and ventilation systems.
 One of the tubes reopened after 16 days, but the other required weeks of rehabilitation.

 Following Superstorm Sandy, the Authority asked us to expand its scope of work to include the design for the replacement of the following:

-• Ceiling system in both tubes, including evaluation of fire hardening
+• Ceiling system and wall finishes in both tubes, including evaluation of fire hardening

 • Exhaust and intake duct and cross-passage lighting systems